The Clear Edge

 The Founder Fuel System is your energy management architecture.
 It replaces the “push through until you crash” cycle with a predictable system that maintains sustainable output week after week.

-Most founders at $50K-$100K don’t hit a revenue ceiling first.
-They hit an energy wall.
+Most founders at $50K-$100K hit an energy wall before they reach a revenue ceiling.
 You’re working 55-65 hours weekly, making decisions when you’re depleted, and wondering why everything feels harder than it should.
-The problem isn’t effort.
-It’s that you’ve never mapped where your energy actually goes—or built anything to protect it.
+The problem isn’t effort—it’s that you’ve never mapped where your energy actually goes or built anything to protect it.

 What you’ll build: